vinctustech/express/README.md

 express
 =======

-*express* is a Scala.js facade for the "express" NPM package.
+*express* is a Scala.js facade and interface layer for the "express" NPM package.

 Example
 -------